henryboston/henryboston.net/contents/articles/my-own-node-server/index.md

 ---
-title: Writing a Github Pages Deploy Script
+title: Create your own node.js server!
+subtitle: Building My Own Personal Node.js Web Server
-date: 2013-08-04 20:40
+date: 2013-08-31 22:20
-author: Blake Embrey
+author: Henry Boston
 template: article.jade
 ---
 ## Building My Own Personal Node.js Web Server

 My parents had an old computer lying around unusued.
 They let me take it hack home with me.
 I thought to myself "Henry, what can I use this computer for?".
 I've always wanted to setup my own personal web server and am even more eager to gain experience with [Node.JS][1].

 ### Removing Windows and Intsalling Linux
 First things first I had to wipe Windows XP off the machine and install a linux distribution.
 The criteria I identifed while researching which OS to choose is as follows:

 *   I wanted something light weight because the hardware on the machine is old and outdated
 *   No GUI interface as It will force me to use the terminal and become more familair with linux commands
 *   Well maintained and supported so I can install various open source software without too much of a hassle setting up the server

 I have my own [VPS][2] with [CentOS][3] which gives me the advantage of working experience, but I have run into some issues installing node on my VPS before so this ruled out CentOS.